 By René Salm

 What set me on the search for the text of the Acts of Mark, some years ago, was a note by A. De Santos Otero regarding the work in New Testament Apocrypha (1989) II:464–65.
-The text contained certain elements which I found quite amazing, including that Mark was a disciple of John the Baptist, was a Levite, was baptized by Peter, and went “to the West, to the Gauls.”
-Each of these immediately set off red flags for me.
+The text contained certain elements which I found quite amazing, including the above, also that Mark was baptized by Peter, and that he went “to the West, to the Gauls.”
+Each of these anomalies immediately set off red flags for me.
 The fact that they are all in the same work is most remarkable.
 That the text has been known for a long time yet is supremely obscure and still to be translated heaps curiosity upon curiosity.

 Before proceeding, we should not confuse the Acts of Mark (AM) with the (only slightly better known) Martyrium of Mark, itself largely echoed in AM.
 A scholar who has prominently occupied himself with this obscure literature (A. D. Callahan) insists upon calling the innocuous Martyrium of Mark (which is concerned principally with the apostle’s miracles) the “Acts of Mark” (see Bibliography below).
 This has largely steered unwary scholarship away from the much more lengthy and provocative Acts of Mark to the rather tame Martyrium.
 The end result is a general misconception: many scholars have the impression that the Acts of Mark is a fairly straightforward account of Mark’s miracles, and that it has already both been translated and been adequately dealt with in the literature.